ikerei/aws-security-hub-cross-account-controls-disabler/README.md

 A **failed** execution can be seen in the following picture:
 ![Failed](img/Failed_execution.png)

-An execution can fail, for example, if the cross-acccount IAM Role is not deployed in the member account or any other `ClientError` is raised in the `UpdateMember` Lambda function.
+An execution can fail, for example, if the cross-acccount IAM Role is not deployed in the member account, Security Hub is now enabled in the specific region of the member account or any other `ClientError` is raised in the `UpdateMember` Lambda function.

 In that case, a message is published to the SNS topic in the `SendSNS` step, containing information about which accounts were not updated successfully and providing the according error message per account.
 E-Mail addresses receiving the message can be set during deployment via the `NotificationEmail*` parameters.
 The same information can be inspected in the the state machine logs.
 You find this information for example in the *Step Input* section of the *PipelineFailed* step as seen in the following picture: